ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ```

 ## 5. Concatenations
-While a `join` operation is most often performed on the horizontal axis, a `concat` operation is performed on the vertical axis.
+While a `join` operation is most often performed over the horizontal axis, a `concat` operation is performed over the vertical axis.

-This can help us stack DataFrame objects, given they're of the same dimensions:
+This can help us stack DataFrame objects, given they're of the same dimensions and data types:

 ##### **Code**
 ```Python